Free Trial Abuse

 Extra verification

 Trigger an additional verification step (phone number, payment method) for users with low Uniqueness scores.
 Legitimate users pass easily.
-Freeloaders often give up with the extra friction.
+Freeloaders, asked to spend something at last, lose interest.

 Account blocking

 Reject or disable the account outright.
-Straightforward, but it tells the abuser exactly what happened and feels a bit confrontational, so they might try to be sneakier next time.
+Straightforward, but it tells the abuser exactly what happened, which is an open invitation to make the next attempt a quieter one.

 Usage rate limits